How Often Should You Remodel Your Home?

 And when you’re changing the layout of a space, or just renovating the space that currently exists, don’t forget that your furniture might need to be updated too.

-Most living room furniture needs replacement every 20-25 years because it it can and out of style.
-Metal and high-quality wood might survive even longer but it requires paint and polishes every 5 years.
+Most living room furniture needs replacement every 20-25 years because it can get really dated and out of style.
+Metal fixtures and high-quality wood might survive even longer but it requires paint and polishes every 5 years.

 Now don’t get me wrong – there is such a thing as heirloom quality furniture that can last for generations.
 However, most of us don’t have furniture of this quality, and it’s extremely expensive.